 The Guidance program is a developmental educational program designed to help students acquire skills through planned educational experiences and activities.

 The purpose of the Responsive Service component is to intervene with, or on behalf of, those students in pre-kindergarten through 12th grade whose personal circumstance, concerns, or problems are threatening to interfere with, or are interfering with, their healthy personal, social, career and /or educational development.

 The System Support component describes management activities which assure the delivery of a high-quality guidance program and service which indirectly benefits students by supporting other programs.

 The Guidance Curriculum component includes skill-based lessons and units designed to help all students in kindergarten through 12th grade develop competence in essential life skills.

-The Individual Planning component is where students are guided in planning, monitoring and managing their own educational, career, personal and social development.
-Each student is provided with necessary steps toward his/her established goal
+The Individual Planning component is where students are guided in planning, monitoring, and managing their own educational, career, personal, and social development.
+Each student is provided with necessary steps toward his or her established goal

 Goals for All Students to Achieve

 Self-Esteem Development: Students will learn to manage their feelings, have an accurate self-concept, and value their uniqueness.